Jimmyl6413/game-of-life/circumstances/fired.md

 # Fired

-Dam...
-Don't be late to work next time!
+Wow, Don't be late to work next time!

 [New way to make money](invest.md)